E10 - Construct: Add classes method

 4. Only classes with Double periods: May be used if school wants to first add the classes requiring doubles to identify if there are any issues with classes getting their double requests.

-Info Working in the Master grid is an iterative process.
+Working in the Master grid is an iterative process.
 It is normal practice to begin building a timetable, analysing as you go, making changes and starting over.
-Start over as many times as you need to, either the whole grid, or by removing certain year levels or classes, and then proceeding, perhaps taking a different route to see where you end up.
+Start over as many times as you need to, either the whole grid, or by removing certain year levels or only certain classes, and then proceeding, perhaps taking a different route to see where you end up.

 For example, a user might find that building a timetable from Years 12 down to 7 is not working well for them.
 Perhaps they are having particular problems with clashes in the technology classes.
 They might remove all classes in Years 7, 8 and 9, and Improve the remaining grid.
 If it looks fine at this point, instead of adding Year 9 on, as they would likely have done previously, perhaps they might first add just the blocked classes in Year 9, then Improve.
 Then they might add the Technology faculty classes, and Improve.
 This may highlight any impossibilities in this department, such as there are simply not enough periods logistically to place all of the Technology classes on the grid and get the rooms they require.
 This is valuable information in understanding why problems may be occurring.
 This kind of process can be repeated in any area where problems are discovered.